arccoxx/sim-adventure-game/README.md

-# sim-adventure-game
+# A Text Adventure brought to you by SIM
 A short text adventure game created by the Interrelated Technology Group from SIM.
+Please read on for easy installation instructions.
+Have fun!

 To run, you will need:
   - Python